salonegupta/bank-account/README.md

 Here, GLOBAL is an account number for the Global account.

+### Swagger Documentation
+Swagger documentation can be accessed at http://localhost:8080/swagger-ui.html#/accounts-controller

 ### Executing API calls using Curl
 #### To check account balance:
 `curl http://localhost:8080/v1/accounts/GLOBAL/balance`